 - Identify key issues on which the Securities and Exchange Commission focuses its examination and enforcement programs

-- Identify regulatory issues that are unique to private equity funds
+- Identify regulatory issues that are unique to registered funds and private equity funds

-- Put into practice cybersecurity and data privacy lessons for investment advisers
+- Identify cybersecurity and data privacy issues for investment advisers